Helixmith: Phytotherapeutics

-Helixmith is committed to developing innovative medicines with plants that are safe for human use.
-Such products have advantages over synthetic drugs for treatment of chronic and intractable diseases as they have better safety and multi-target mechanisms of action.
-Helixmith seeks to offer a new paradigm in conquering intractable diseases with limited current therapeutics by utilizing our advanced technologies and experiences.

 Helixmith currently has two target indications under its phytotherapeutics pipeline: PG201 (Osteoarthritis), and HX204 (Inflammatory bowel disease).
 PG201 is a prescription drug for osteoarthritis and is the 7th botanical drug that has ever been approved by the MFDS (Ministry of Food and Drug Safety) in 2012.
 It is being sold under the brand name “LAYLA Tab” and has been generating a domestic annual revenue of 20 billion KRW since it has been licensed out to PMG Pharma.

 PG201 showed significant improvement in various animal models of osteoarthritis and rheumatoid arthritis.
 In addition, it has been founded that it can prevent cartilage destruction by regulating the expression of cartilage degradation enzymes unlike conventional anti-inflammatory analgesic drugs such as NSAIDs.
 PG201 has proved its safety and efficacy on patients with osteoarthritis by conducting phase II and phase III clinical trials.

 HX204 is currently under pre-clinical development and is expected to enter clinical phase in 2022.